QuantumOverture/KnowledgeBase/Docker.md

   - To create a Docker container you can interact with: `docker run -it [image name]`(e.g running a Ubuntu image will give you a Linux root shell)
   - Use `docker export [container id] > result.tar` and then `tar -xvf result.tar` to get the container's files on your host/system.
   - To create a container you can detach/attach to later -> Add the `-t -i` when you `run` the container.
 Then enter `Ctrl+p+q` to detach -> to reattach run: `docker attach [CONTAINER ID]`
-  - To get the stdout/logs of a container: `docker logs [container ID]`
+  - To get the stdout/logs of a container: `docker logs [container ID]` (Need specific drivers - so check before you start your container See __Resources Used__ section )

 ***